Scripture Reference: Matthew 3:13-17

 God sent Jesus to earth to do a very special work in his life.
-Jesus waited patiently until the right time to begin God’s special work.
+As he grew up Jesus waited patiently until the right time to begin God’s special work.

 So John took Jesus down into the Jordan River and baptised him.
 He put Jesus all the way under the water and then pulled him back up again.

 John had baptised many people but this time something was very different.
-Something very special happened.
+Something very special happened after Jesus was baptised.
 The clouds began to move apart and the sky opened up.
 The Holy Spirit came down out of heaven like a beautiful dove and landed on Jesus.
 The voice of God also came from heaven.
 God said, “This is my Son and I love him.
 I am very pleased with him.”

-Now John knew for sure that Jesus was the Son of God.
-Jesus was the Messiah who came to save the world.
+Now John knew for sure that Jesus was the Son of God, the Messiah, who came to save the world.
 Jesus was the King of the Jews.
 God loved the world so much that he had sent his son, Jesus, to the earth.

 Jesus made God very happy that day because he chose to do the right thing.
 Do you choose to do the right thing?
 What things do you do to make God happy?
 (Let children answer.)